Skip to main content

 • Demonstrate public commitments for improvement to land-use and nature.

-• Provides baseline for evidence-based progress of habitat and farm resilience improvements within supply chain.
+• Provides a baseline for evidence-based progress of habitat and farm resilience improvements within the supply chain.

 • Increased understanding of their UK supply chains and greater capacity to engage and support farmers through the provision of advice and targeted support.

-• Understanding what stories can be told to customers about the work in wider landscape.
+• Understanding what stories can be told to customers about the work in a wider landscape.

 • Understanding where in the supply chain there is the opportunity for investing in farm-scale and landscape scale resilience.

-• If your later re-submit your information, the submission will be set to Pending and needs to be Accepted again by the organisation.
+• If the farm later re-submits their information, the submission will be set to Pending and needs to be Accepted again by the organisation.

 What should you do if you already have a baseline on Land App?

-• If you already have an existing baseline for your farm, you can share the maps directly through the Nature Reporting system, providing it is using the "Baseline Habitat Assessment (v2)" template.
+• If you already have a baseline for your farm, you can share the maps directly through the Nature Reporting system, provided it is using the "Baseline Habitat Assessment (v2)" template.

 • If you have had maps created for you on your behalf, we recommend contacting the creator who will be able to grant you access to the maps.
 These maps can provide a useful starting point for Nature Reporting.